 In a slightly run down area, and it was becoming more so, in 2013 the local Athenians decided enough was enough and started a project to ‘lighten up’ the area.
 Collecting old lamps and even chandeliers by rummaging deep into their cupboards and scouring antique shops, they created a little haven amongst the clutter – and the result is lovely.

-Insider Tip to Visiting Athens – Themed Cafe
+Fun thing to do in Athens – Themed Cafe

-Insider Tip to Visiting Athens – Hidden Bar
+Unusual place to Visit in Athens – Hidden Bar

 My favourite hidden bar in Athens.
 It’s literally hidden behind a door (blink and you’ll miss it) down a side street in the Monastiraki Flea Market district.
 TAF is housed in a neoclassical building from the 1870’s, you open the door initially to an unremarkable inside area – but this opens out into a tree clad courtyard with bar area and young locals sitting and relaxing.